Rambus Stock Drops 11% Despite Q1 Earnings Beat

 What is the MRDIMM opportunity for Rambus?

-Management identified MRDIMM as a next-generation memory module opportunity with a $600 million addressable market, but the ramp is not anticipated until 2027.
+Management identified MRDIMM as a next-generation memory module opportunity with a $600 million addressable market, but the ramp is not expected until 2027.
 Near-term, the DDR5 Gen 2 to Gen 3 transition is creating inventory pressures.